End of Roe v. Wade looms large in Idaho, where women are likely to seek abortions in Washington

 “One hundred percent of people who are pregnant will have to flee the state to access health care, which is as dystopian as you can get,” said DelliCarpini-Tolman.

 A trigger law signed by Idaho Gov. Brad Little in 2020 would ban abortions except in cases of rape, incest or to protect the life of the mother.
-The law will take effect in 30 days if the Supreme Court overturns Roe.
-Health care providers would face felony charges punishable by up to five years in prison for violations.
+If the Supreme Court overturns Roe, the law will take effect 30 days later.
+Health-care providers would face felony charges punishable by up to five years in prison for violations.

 That could send more than 1,600 Idaho women annually to clinics hundreds of miles away in Walla Walla, Spokane, Eugene and other sites in Washington and Oregon — the nearest states that would still offer legal abortions, said DelliCarpini-Tolman, citing 2020 figures on abortions in Idaho.